Jess Wade: Awards and honours

 Wade has received several awards for contributions to science, science communication, diversity, and inclusion.
 In 2015, Wade was awarded the Institute of Physics Early Career Physics Communicator Prize and the Imperial College Union award for contribution to college life, and was the winner of the Colour Zone in I'm a Scientist, Get Me Out of Here, an online science engagement project run by Mangorolla CIC.
 The next year, Wade received the Institute of Physics's Jocelyn Bell Burnell Medal and Prize for Women in Physics 2016.

 In 2017, Wade won the Robert Perrin Award for Materials Science from the Institute of Materials, Minerals and Mining, and Imperial College's Julia Higgins Medal in recognition of her work to support gender equality.
 She was invited to the interdisciplinary science conference Science Foo Camp at the Googleplex in California.

 In 2018, Wade won the Daphne Jackson Medal and Prize for "acting as an internationally-recognised ambassador for STEM".
 In December she was named as one of Nature's 10 people who mattered in science that year.
 She received an honourable mention in the Wikimedian of the Year award by Wikipedia co-founder Jimmy Wales, for her "year long effort to write about underrepresented scientists and engineers on Wikipedia", and the following year was chosen as Wikimedian of the Year by her national chapter, Wikimedia UK.

 Wade was awarded the British Empire Medal (BEM) in the 2019 Birthday Honours for services to gender diversity in science.
 Her employer honoured her that year with its Leadership Award for Societal Engagement.
-Also in 2019, Wade was named as the 44th 'Most Influential Woman in UK Tech' by Computer Weekly.
+Also in 2019, Wade was named as the 44th "Most Influential Woman in UK Tech" by Computer Weekly.
 During the same year, Casio released a scientific calculator in Spain bearing Wade's picture in a series of 12 calculators commemorating historically notable female scientists.

 In 2023, she was one of the six women chosen by Nature to comment on their plans for International Women's Day.
 The others were Gihan Kamel, Martina Anto-Ocrah, Sandra Diaz, Aster Gebrekirstos and Tanya Monro.
+Also in 2023, Wade was awarded the President’s Medal for Outreach from Imperial College London for her work in promoting diversity in STEM.

+In 2024, Wade received a University Research Fellowship and the Rosalind Franklin Award from the Royal Society for "her achievements in functional materials and outstanding project which will support early career women scientists to pursue academic careers in materials sciences".

+In 2025, she was elected as a Fellow of SPIE.